RoboticVisionOrg/carlie_docs/docs/competitions/robovis2020_vision_challenge.md

 # RoboVis 2020 - Vision Challenge

 The Carlie Vision Challenge, to be held at ACRV RoboVis 2020, is a chance to demonstrate your skills as a robotics/vision engineer.
-We are currently planning to run this competition similar to a hack-a-thon style prior to RoboVis 2020, where the details of the challenge and the assessment criteria are released at 9am and submissions are due by 5pm.
+This competition is similar to a hack-a-thon style prior to RoboVis 2020, where the details of the challenge and the assessment criteria are released at 9am and submissions are due by 5pm.
 However, the core of the challenge will involve developing a vision algorithm utilising Python and OpenCV to perform a task with the Carlie platform.
 The challenge may completed as an individual or in teams of 3 people or less.
 There are **cash prizes up for grabs**.

 We know current events can make you think twice about committing to anything like this - we have gone out of our way to provide as much scaffolding and supportive framework "ready to go" for you so that you can get something interesting running easily.
 It's then completely up to you how excited and carried away your team gets in iterating and pushing the boundaries on what can be done...